AIAUSA/goaia-home/_teams/Basketball/polan.md

 date: 2019-04-15 04:00:00 +0000

 ---
-The team will train and compete against the U18 National Team in Warsaw.
+The team will train and compete against the U18 National Team.
 They will also run a basketball camp over the weekend.
 This tour will help open more doors with athletes and coaches.